Updated: December 01, 2023

-When parents are separated or when they receive a divorce in Cyprus, an official court decision is issued, and a child or children are involved then, both parents should take into consideration the interests of the child or children based on the Cypriot Family Law.
+When parents are separated or when they receive a divorce in Cyprus, an official court decision is issued, and a child or children are involved, then both parents should take into consideration the interests of the child or children based on the Cypriot Family Law.

-In general, both spouses are obliged to contribute to the upbringing of their minor children, and the maintenance is calculated, depending on their financial situation at the time the petition is filed at the Court.
+In general, both spouses are obliged to contribute to the upbringing of their minor children, and the maintenance is calculated depending on their financial situation at the time the petition is filed at the Court.

 Maintenance obligation exists in all cases even if the parent has no contact with the minor child or if he is not the biological father, i.e., if the child was born outside marriage, then the father who recognized the child as his own, has the liability to pay maintenance to the spouse with whom the child is living.

-The above petition can be submitted simultaneously with an ex-parte petition which is of urgent nature, and with that, the Applicant can request from the Court to issue a temporary Court Order by which the Respondent will be ordered to pay a monthly amount to the Applicant until the main petition is over or until the Court finally examines the ex-parte petition.
+The above petition can be submitted simultaneously with an ex-parte petition which is of an urgent nature, and with that, the Applicant can request the Court to issue a temporary Court Order by which the Respondent will be ordered to pay a monthly amount to the Applicant until the main petition is over or until the Court finally examines the ex-parte petition.
 To issue such a decree, the Applicant is required to sign an affidavit at the Court, in which they state the children's expenses and the financial situation of both parents.

 The Family Courts have jurisdiction over a maintenance petition if the child or children live in the area where the Court is located.